MicrosoftDocs/cpp-docs.it-it/docs/assembler/masm/ymmword.md

 ---
 # <a name="ymmword"></a>YMMWORD

-Used for 256-bit multimedia operands with Intel Advanced Vector Extensions (AVX) instructions.
+Usato per gli operandi multimediali a 256 bit con le istruzioni Intel Advanced Vector Extensions (AVX).

 ## <a name="syntax"></a>Sintassi